 However, if the site is very slow, then it will probably interest the UX team because it is user data.
 The UX team cannot change the speed of your pages, but they can help you to convince your management to invest in the resources to improve the load time.
 It is also something that the UX team will take into consideration for their user tests.
 If they see a lot of users leaving the pages after a very short time and the page is very slow, they may then look to change the UX of the page and help improve the speed of the site.

-When explaining Core Web Vitals to the UX team, you do not need to go into the details of every aspect, but you can tell them which each of these points mean generally, as Google also explains it.
+When explaining Core Web Vitals to the UX team, you do not need to go into the details of every aspect, but you can tell them which each of these points mean generally.

 1. The Largest Contentful Paint relates to loading, how long does it take for users to see the full page.
 If you run a test in page speed insights you can actually see which element is responsible for the Largest Contentful Paint.
 It is situated under “Diagnostics”: